 Healthy relationships are fueled by ongoing dialog and honest two-way conversations.
 Without open lines of communication, a relationship withers.
 Nowhere is this truer than in our relationship with God.
 He speaks to us through the Scriptures, the very words of God preserved for us over many centuries, and He invites us to speak to Him through prayer.
 This is a remarkable invitation.
 The God of heaven and earth invites us to speak directly to Him, and He promises to listen.
 Several of Paul's prayers are recorded in his epistles, and they supply wonderful insights about different ways to pray.

 W. Tozer says this: "We cannot seem to get our minds into good working order, and the first thing we have to fight is wandering thoughts.
 The great battle in private prayer is overcoming this problem of our idle and wandering thinking.
 We have to learn to discipline our minds and concentrate on willful, deliberate prayer."

 Today, no matter where you are in your prayer journey, this conference will refine your prayer life and expand your knowledge of the power of kingdom-driven prayer.
 Through these prayer sessions, you will gain practical prayer experience and tools to begin or continue on your prayer journey.

-Tony Evans the author of “Kingdom Prayer” wrote in his book “Prayer is the most misunderstood and neglected aspect of the Christian life.
+Tony Evans, the author of “Kingdom Prayer” wrote in his book, “Prayer is the most misunderstood and neglected aspect of the Christian life.
 It has been estimated that most Christians pray three to five minutes a day.
 Compare that to the time many spend complaining, and you’ll gain insight into the spiritual and emotional condition of our day.
 Yet God has constructed the world in such a way that there is much He won’t do in a Christian’s life apart from prayer.
 Prayer, when combined with faith, can accomplish great things.”

-Senior Pastor Henry and Co-Pastor Fannie Thomas
+Bishop Henry and Dr. Fannie Thomas